All posts by DerekB

 Photo from the Lewis Family Collection, State Library of South Australia (ref PRG 247/143/41).

 The table below shows these numbers for all the CAC Bomerang aircraft, with batch numbers transcribed from Gordon Parker’s delivery records.
+Note that these batch numbers were current at the time the aircraft left the factory.
+During RAAF service, various parts could be changed during repairs, resulting in possible differences between batch numbers and stores numbers as listed below.

 Contract CA- CAC Constructor’s No. RAAF Stores No. CAC Batch Number (from Parker list)